Javascript Madness Intro

 * for mousedown and mouseup only, zero for click, dblclick and contextmenu events.

-The end result?
+The end result of all this?
 While there is no browser-independent way to recognize which mouse button is which for all the browsers surveyed, you can come extremely close.
 The following test works for all browsers except Opera 7.
 (It mixes up the right and middle mouse buttons in Opera 7, but Opera 7 is pretty old, there were only a few versions where the right and middle buttons even worked, and then only if the user set an obscure option, so you really don't care.)
 It also doesn't correctly handle simultaneous clicks of multiple mouse buttons in IE. To do that your application needs to track which buttons were reported to be down in previous mousedown events so it can figure out which one was added.

 if (event.which == null)